MattKevan/kevan.tv/_posts/2016-10-23-automatic-image-resizing-with-jekyll-and-imagemagick.md

 ```
 mini_magick:
     teaser: # preset name
-        source: images/originals # source directory - change this to wherever you keep your images
+        source: images/originals
-        destination: images/teaser # generated destination directory
+        destination: images/teaser
-        resize: "100x70^" # standard imagemagick options - you can chain multiple commands
+        resize: "100x70^"
         gravity: "center"
         extent: "100x70"
 ```

+`source:` is the source directory location - change this to wherever you keep your images `destination:` is the folder for the generated images.
+This will be automatically added to the `_site` folder on build.
+`resize:` these are standard ImageMagick options.
+You can chain multiple commands together and they'll be processed in order.

 How you then get the images into your templates is up to you, but here's how I did it.